 Customer Service Complaint Resolution Process (CSCRP) (NTIA IANA Functions Contract: C.2.9.2.g)

-Description of the function: Process for IANA function customers to submit complaints for timely resolution that follows industry best practice and includes a reasonable timeframe for resolution.
+Description of the function: A process for IANA function customers to submit complaints for timely resolution that follows industry best practice and includes a reasonable timeframe for resolution.

-Customers of the function: ccTLD registries, gTLD registries, .INT registry.
+Customers of the function: TLD registries.

 What registries are involved in providing the function: n/a